 The global fluid catalytic cracking (FCC) market demand was around 617.9 kilotons in 2014.
 Refinery catalyst, the parent market is expected to grow to USD 6.70 billion by 2022 at a CAGR of 3.3% over the forecast period, thereby promoting FCC growth.
 Increasing fuel standards, better operational efficiency, selectivity, and stress on ‘green’ resources is expected to contribute to market demand.

 FCC is a type of secondary unit operation that primarily enables additional gasoline production in petroleum refining processes.
 This chemical process uses catalysts to convert heavy distillates into lighter ones, deriving gasoline and diesel among other products.
 Rising demand for valuable products such as gasoline, olefinic gases, and petroleum products to meet growing fuel and power needs is expected to complement fluid catalytic cracking industry growth.
 FCCs have completely replaced traditional thermal catalytic processes to derive higher gasoline quantities with greater octane rating, in order to meet stringent carbon emission standards.

 Exponential economic growth of various countries such as China, India, Cambodia, Laos, Mongolia, etc. has driven concerns regarding depletion of petroleum reserves.
-Globalization and rising international trade practices have triggered number of industries utilizing the rapidly diminishing resource.
+Globalization and rising international trade practices have triggered a number of industries utilizing the rapidly diminishing resource.
 Escalating global fuel consumption to meet rising demand from transportation & industrial sectors is thus likely to boost unit demand.

 Numerous governments are increasing investments in petroleum refining activities to meet rising demand, along with technological upgradation and enhancement of existing equipment.
-Future plans of refinery expansion and construction are expected to add to refining capacity, creating larger demand for catalytic cracking processes.
+Future plans of refinery expansion and construction are expected to add to refining capacity, creating a larger demand for catalytic cracking processes.
 Regional imbalance petroleum supply is anticipated to boost refining operations globally as well, creating larger fluid catalytic cracking market demand.

 However, high operation and investment costs are likely to hamper growth.
-Gradual decline in gasoline demand from Europe and North America is further expected to negatively impact FCC industry growth in these regions.
+A gradual decline in gasoline demand from Europe and North America is further expected to negatively impact FCC industry growth in these regions.
 Feedstock composition is another major concern for refinery operators as well, including issues associated with heat & configuration balance and contaminants.